Click-through rate: Online advertising

 Click-through rates for banner ads have decreased over time.
 When banner ads first started to appear, it was not uncommon to have rates above five percent.
-They have fallen since then, currently averaging closer to 0.2 or 0.3 percent.
+They have fallen since then, averaging closer to 0.1 percent as of 2023.
 In most cases, a 2% click-through rate would be considered very successful, though the exact number is hotly debated and would vary depending on the situation.
 The average click-through rate of 3% in the 1990s declined to 2.4%–0.4% by 2002.
 Since advertisers typically pay more for a high click-through rate, getting many click-throughs with few purchases is undesirable to advertisers.
 Similarly, by selecting an appropriate advertising site with high affinity (e.g., a movie magazine for a movie advertisement), the same banner can achieve a substantially higher CTR.
 Though personalized ads, unusual formats, and more obtrusive ads typically result in higher click-through rates than standard banner ads, overly intrusive ads are often avoided by viewers.

 Modern online advertising has moved beyond just using banner ads.
-Popular search engines allow advertisers to display ads in with the search results triggered by a search user.
-These ads are usually in text format and may include additional links and information like phone numbers, addresses, and specific product pages.
+Popular search engines allow advertisers to display ads with the search results triggered by a user's search.
+Search ads may include sitelinks, which provide additional links that direct users to specific pages on an advertiser's website, such as product or store-hours pages.
 This additional information moves away from the poor user experience that can be created from intrusive banner ads and provides useful information to the search user, resulting in higher click-through rates for this format of pay-per-click Advertising.
-Since CTR is an expression of relevancy of the ads to the user search, higher click-through rates are generally rewarded with a better quality score attributed to the ads, which in turns might lead to lower CPC, therefore incentivising advertisers to continually improve the relevancy of their ads.
+Since CTR is an expression of the relevancy of the ads to the user search, higher click-through rates are generally rewarded with a better quality score attributed to the ads, which in turn might lead to lower CPC, therefore incentivizing advertisers to continually improve the relevancy of their ads.
 However, having a high click-through rate isn't the only goal for an online advertiser, who may develop campaigns to raise awareness for the overall gain of valuable traffic, sacrificing some click-through rate for that purpose.